davidgasquez/datathon-kit/README.md

 # Datathon Kit ⚡

-A set of opinionated tools, code, and resources for Machine Learning projects, datathons, or ad-hoc competitions.
+A set of opinionated tools, code, and resources for quick and dirty Machine Learning projects, datathons, or ad-hoc competitions.

 ## 🚀 Workflow